OptimalScale/LMFlow/docs/source/examples/reward_modeling.md

 ]}
 ```

-To start from a model from a previous sft step, you may edit the run_rm.sh script and update the "dataset_path" to use the desired dataset.
+To start from a model from a previous sft step, you may edit the run_reward_modeling.sh script and update the "dataset_path" to use the desired dataset.
 Additionally, you can modify the validation_split_percentage parameter to select the last percentage of samples for evaluation.
-The load_dataset function splits the dataset into training and evaluation sets, which can also be customized by editing the function in /examples/rm.py if you want to prepare your own dataset when running the script.
+The load_dataset function splits the dataset into training and evaluation sets, which can also be customized by editing the function in /examples/run_reward_modeling.py if you want to prepare your own dataset when running the script.

 ```python
 def build_dataset(tokenizer, config):